junaidatique/clean-code-laravel/README.md

 These timeframes are used only for reference, this basically means that its a large product.

 ### Testable
 We need an architecture where we can easily write test cases.
 We aim to have more than 95% of code coverage.
 We need to create a system in which we can test the business rules without the UI, Database, Web Server, or any other external element.

+Here this also means that the architecture itself help us to write better test cases.

 ### Maintainable
 We need an architecture where we can easily maintain over the lifetime of the project.
 Consider that you need to implement a feature in a two week sprint but now you have to maintain it for the lifetime of the project.
 So writing code is only 10% of the job whereas maintaining it is the 90% of the job.
 So we have our core focus on the maintainability of the code.